ctndeveloperstudent/terminal_application/README.md

 ### 8. Setup and Dependencies
 - Include setup instructions and dependencies in a run.sh or setup script
-- Notify users if Python is not installed and provide instructions or a link to download it
+- Notify users if Python is not installed and provide instructions and a link to download it

 ## Dependencies
 - Python 3.9